 - Scott Wyatt, given his role as CEO; and - Dat Duong and Michael Muller, given their positions as executives of Vitol entities.
-Vitol Investment Partnership Limited (VIPL) maintains a substantial interest in the Company of 45.55% as at 31 December 2020 held through VIP Energy Australia B.V.
-While the Board does not consider Dat Duong and Michael Muller to be independent, the Board does consider that they each bring objective and unbiased judgement to the Board's deliberations and extensive experience, and they make an invaluable contribution to Viva Energy through their understanding of its business and the industries in which it operates. - Michael Muller joined the Board as a Director on 1 October 2020 following the retirement of Hui Meng Kho.
-Hui Meng was not considered to be independent for the same reasons set out above.
+Vitol Investment Partnership Limited (VIPL) maintains a substantial interest in the Company of 45.79% as at 31 December 2021 held through VIP Energy Australia B.V.
+While the Board does not consider Dat Duong and Michael Muller to be independent, the Board does consider that they each bring objective and unbiased judgement to the Board's deliberations and extensive experience, and they make an invaluable contribution to Viva Energy through their understanding of its business and the industries in which it operates.